Streaming Protocols for Live Broadcasting: Everything You Need to Know [2024 Update]

 • Resolution: DASH was previously able to support videos with higher resolution than HLS.
 Now, HLS supports 4K video resolution, so HLS is no longer at a disadvantage compared to DASH on this front either.

-Despite improving on their past shortcomings, Apple has not yet been able to fix the latency issue associated with HLS.
+Despite improving on its past shortcomings, Apple has not yet been able to fix the latency issue associated with HLS.
 The HLS protocol has a relatively high latency compared to RTMP, for example.
 As mentioned, though, Apple is constantly working on HLS and has even come out with Low-Latency HLS.

 Low-Latency HLS